-Your hearing instruments have the following telephone setting(s): Automatic telephone response Automatic telecoil Telecoil.
-The telecoil is located in memory position A beep or indicator tone is enabled on your instruments to signal you when the device switches to the telephone setting
+My hearing instruments have the following telephone setting(s): $\square$ Automatic Telephone Response.
+See page 15. ☐ Automatic Telecoil.
+See Page 15. $\square$ Telecoil.
+See page 16.
+The telecoil is located in Program $\square$ A beep or indicator tone is enabled on my instruments to signal when the device switches to the telephone setting.